solana-labs/inc-20210825/README.md

 This usually means the need to store them in the Solana CLI's JSON format.

 However, only public key _addresses_ will be needed with its `--dry-run` option.
-In that case, equivalent `spl-token revoke ...` must be executed with private keys.
+In that case, equivalent `spl-token revoke ...` must be executed with corresponding private keys to clean-up them.

 `audit` mode doesn't require private keys, only public key _addresses_ of spl-token owners.